benbalter/word-to-markdown-js/README.md

 # Word to Markdown

 Convert Word documents to beautiful Markdown.
+Via command line or in your browser.
 An even better version of the original [`word-to-markdown`](https://github.com/benbalter/word-to-markdown).

 ## Supports